-- 1.6.9 There is overwhelming and unequivocal evidence that human induced climate change is occurring.
-The Local Plan aims to minimise our impact on the environment and climate change, and to ensure we contribute all we can to national mitigation targets.
-The construction and use of the built environment accounts for approximately 42% of the UK's total carbon emissions.
-Designing development which is energy efficient, in terms of its embodied energy and the energy consumed in its everyday use, and which has low environmental impact can make a significant contribution to climate change mitigation targets. - 1.6.10 The hierarchy of measures for reducing a building's impact on climate change involves: - 1) Minimising energy consumed in making construction materials and the process of construction. - 2) Using passive design to minimise energy consumption during a building's use (see Figure 1.3). - 3) Generating renewable energy locally. - 1.6.11 Strategies 1) and 2) have far greater energy saving potential and should always be considered before renewable energy generation.
-This is called a 'fabric first' approach and will be encouraged in all new development. - 1.6.12 Government policy limits the levels of energy efficiency Local Planning Authorities can require in new buildings, up to an equivalent of Code for Sustainable Homes Level 4, this is a sustainability standard withdrawn by Government in 2015.
-This policy seeks to maximise the energy efficiency of all new buildings by requiring an improvement over building regulation standards. - 1.6.13 The policy also seeks to address the energy 'performance gap'.
-The performance gap is where a building's actual energy use is more than expected when it was designed.
-Research indicates that buildings can under-perform by as much as 40%, often due to poor quality control at construction stage.
-Requiring good quality control therefore ensures that buildings perform as well as they were designed to and is an 'easy win' to deliver more energy efficient development.
-We will therefore require developers meet air tightness standards and work to avoid unnecessary heat loss via thermal bridging or bypass in order to reduce the energy performance gap.
+1.6.9 There is overwhelming and unequivocal evidence that human induced climate change is occurring.
+The Local Plan aims to reduce-minimise our impact on the environment and climate change, and to ensure we contribute all we can to national mitigation targets.
+The construction and use of the built environment accounts for approximately 40% of the UK's total carbon emissions.
+Designing development which is energy efficient, both in terms of its embodied energy and the energy consumed in its everyday use, and which has low environmental impact can make a significant contribution to climate change mitigation targets.

+1.6.10 Due to changes in national policy, Local Planning Authorities have limited tools available to do this and are unable to require that development achieves more energy efficient design above that required by Building Regulations.
+Nevertheless, we are committed to doing all we can by encouraging all developments to be more energy efficient.
+The hierarchy of measures for reducing a building's impact on climate change involves:

+&lt;sup>15 Climate Change (UK Green Building Council)

+1.6.11 There are three key strategies for making buildings more energy efficient:

+- 1. Minimisinge energy consumed in making construction materials and the process of construction - Usinge passive design to minimise energy consumption during a building's use (see Figure 1.34) - 3.
+Generatinge renewable energy locally

+1.6.121.6.11 Strategies 1. and 2. have far greater energy saving potential and should always be considered before renewable energy generation.
+This is called a 'fabric first' approach and will be encouraged in all new development.

-- Orientate for solar gain
+- 1. Orientate for solar gain

-- 2 High insulation
+- 2. High insulation

-- 3 Air tight enclosure
+- 3. Air tight enclosure

-- 4 High performance windows
+- 4. High performance windows

-- 5 Material with high thermal mass
+- 5. Material with high thermal mass

-- 6a Natural cross ventilation
+- 6a.
+Natural cross ventilation, or

-- Mechanical ventilation with heat recovery
+- 6b.
+Mechanical ventilation with heat recovery